SchneePingu/swipy/README.md

 `swipy` provides the functionality to automatically "like" and "dislike" profiles according to the rating described above, that is a profile matching the criteria is "liked", while a profile **not** matching the criteria is "disliked".

-To start automatically "liking" and "disliking" profiles, click the
+To start automatically "liking" and "disliking" profiles, navigate to the view, where profiles are shown to you, and click the
 ![Test](src/icon/autoplay.svg)
 icon in the browser's URL bar.
-This continuously swipes profiles until the maximal number of daily "likes" is reached, the web page is reloaded or an error occurs with the routine.
+This continuously swipes profiles until the maximal number of daily "likes" is reached, you leave the profiles view, the web page is reloaded or an error occurs with the routine.

+(If you experience that the automated swiping does not start on clicking the icon, please reload the web page and try again.)

 ## Why have I wrote swipy? ❤️
 `swipy` is NOT meant to do any harm to anyone or anything.
 It is NOT meant to support you on treating people superfically and finding hook-ups.
-Neither is it meant to harm the dating web app in any way.
+Neither is it meant to harm the dating web app and the company behind it in any way.
-**It is meant for those who have a hard time finding love, such as me, and could use a helping hand.** Hopefully `swipy` can be this for you.
-If but one finds true love by means of it, all the effort and time it took me to create this was worth it.
+**It is meant for those who have a very hard time finding love, much like me, and could use a helping hand, such like me.** Hopefully `swipy` can be this for you.
+If but one finds a beloved person by means of it, all the effort and time it took me to create this was worth it.

 ## Developer Zone 🧬